 Most elections in America use a plurality voting system.

 In the United States, we elect most of our legislators at both the federal and state level through a plurality, winner-take-all voting system from single-member districts.
 In practice, this means that the one candidate who wins the most votes — not necessarily a majority — is elected.
 Some states, like Georgia, have runoff elections for certain positions, and in 2018 Maine became the first state to implement ranked-choice voting for federal offices.
 Additionally, a few states like Maryland elect legislators from multimember districts, though these states still use a plurality system, so the candidates with the most votes win (usually, this means one party just sweeps all the seats in a district).
-For the most part, to win an election in the United States, you just need to receive the most votes to be elected.
+But for the most part, to win an election in the United States, you just need to receive the most votes to be elected.

 This method of electing representatives has a variety of consequences.
 First and foremost, it means many politicians are elected without winning a majority of the vote.
 Rep. Angie Craig (D-Minn.), for example, won her election in 2020 with 48% of the vote.
 Our system also results in a large amount of “wasted” votes.
 In winner-take-all elections like ours, every vote cast for a losing candidate and every vote cast for a winning candidate in excess of the number required to win is wasted because those votes don’t impact the outcome of the election.
 Democratic votes in very red districts, for example, are wasted.
 At the same time, all the Republican votes in those districts in excess of the margin needed to win are also wasted.
 Finally, single-member districts are susceptible to gerrymandering.
 When a state has to be carved up into many districts that elect just one candidate, it’s easy to manipulate district boundaries and group different partisans together to determine election outcomes in advance.